Google's Schmidt to visit Myanmar, an untapped telecoms market

 In February the U.S. Treasury Department issued a general licence for four of Myanmar's biggest banks, two of which are owned by tycoons associated with the former junta, before a visit by 50 U.S. executives that month to explore opportunities.

-The delegation, led by the U.S. Agency for International Development (USAID) and including Cisco Systems Inc (CSCO.O), Google, Hewlett-Packard Co (HPQ.N), Intel Corp (INTC.O), and Microsoft Corp (MSFT.O), visited Myanmar to look into projects to boost access to the Internet, strengthen transparent government and expand digital literacy, according to a USAID statement.
+The delegation, led by the U.S. Agency for International Development (USAID) and including Cisco, Google , Hewlett-Packard, Intel, and Microsoft , visited Myanmar to look into projects to boost access to the Internet, strengthen transparent government and expand digital literacy, according to a USAID statement.

 Many leading firms in Myanmar are still largely controlled by businessmen subject to sanctions, but Western companies are starting to move in after the implementation of a new foreign investment law.